Best Center Console Boats: Top 6 Must Haves

 There’s nothing more frightening than hearing, “Man overboard” unless you’re the person in the water trying to get back on-board.
-For safety’s sake and that of simple recreation purposes you’ll want to make sure your Center Console has a swim ladder which allows for easier reentry from the water to the boat.
-Regardless if you are diving, just taking a dip to cool off, or someone has mistakenly went into the drink, the fastest most convenient way in and out of the water is a built in platform and swim ladder.
+For safety’s sake and that of simple recreation purposes, you’ll want to make sure your Center Console has a swim ladder which allows for easier reentry from the water to the boat.
+Regardless if you are diving, just taking a dip to cool off, or someone has mistakenly gone into the drink, the fastest most convenient way in and out of the water is a built-in platform and swim ladder.

 Bait Well – Bonus Updated 9/28